-The EXMO Save Ukraine Relief Fund bought six ambulances and one fire engine for a total sum of $220,000 to help Ukrainian cities affected by war.
+The EXMO Save Ukraine relief project bought six ambulances and one fire engine for a total sum of $220,000 to help Ukrainian cities affected by war.

 The vehicles were purchased in partnership with the Dutch aid group, Zeilen van Vrijheid (“Sails of Freedom”).
-The Save Ukraine fund financed the purchase and the assembly of the vehicles, as well as their delivery to Ukraine.
+EXMO Save Ukraine financed the purchase and the assembly of the vehicles, as well as their delivery to Ukraine.

 The ambulances were additionally packed with medical supplies, gurneys, wheelchairs, drips and other important first aid items.
 Though loaded to the limit, they arrived in Ukraine swiftly and safely.

 Ambulances were transported to five Ukrainian cities and distributed to specific medical institutions:

 Before purchasing a fire truck, we carried out thorough consultations with various experts of the State Emergency Service of Ukraine (SES).
 It was vital to make sure the truck would operate to its full potential in Ukraine.

 The vehicle we eventually chose received the highest rating from Ukrainian experts since it meets the city’s needs in terms of size, maneuverability, water supply and even the number of hoses.
 In addition, the fire engine underwent a thorough inspection and was equipped with everything necessary for carrying out rescue operations.
 In particular, one of the fire departments in the Netherlands presented our firefighters with high-quality overalls.